kurtpetrola/kurtpetrola/README.md

 I am an aspiring Full-Stack Developer and is currently studying Bachelor of Science in Information Technology.

 - 📫 You can contact me at [kurtguenpetrola@outlook.com](mailto:kurtguenpetrola@outlook.com)
-- 🌱 I'm currently learning Unity Game Engine
+- 🌱 I'm currently learning Godot Engine
 - 🎯 Hobbies: Learning, reading manga and watching anime.

 <h2>🧰 Languages, Frameworks and Tools</h2>